joellepfernandez/bailey-and-company/catch_em/README.md

 Synopsis:
-Catch Em is a game
+Catch Em is a game that challenges players to catch as many dog treats as possible.

 Code Example